-EU assesses impact China’s rollback of COVID measures
+EU doesn’t follow Italy with COVID checks on China arrivals

-BRUSSELS (AP) — The European Union is assessing the increase in COVID-19 cases in China following Beijing’s rollback of its strict anti-infection controls in an attempt to streamline the testing of travelers from China in the 27 EU nations.
+BRUSSELS (AP) — The European Union is assessing Beijing’s rollback of its strict anti-infection controls but refrained Thursday from immediately following EU member Italy in requiring coronavirus tests for airline passengers coming from China.

-The European Commission said Thursday that the BF7 omicron variant prevalent in China was already active in Europe and that its threat has not significantly grown.
+Health officials from the 27-member bloc promised to continue talks on seeking a common approach to travel rules.
+However, the EU’s executive arm said the BF.7 omicron variant prevalent in China was already circulating in Europe and that its threat had not significantly grown.

-“However, we remain vigilant and will be ready to use the emergency brake if necessary,” the EU’s executive arm said in a statement.
+“However, we remain vigilant and will be ready to use the emergency brake if necessary,” the European Commission said in a statement.

-Even though virus experts in the EU have played down the immediate danger, Italy on Wednesday made coronavirus tests mandatory for all airline passengers arriving from China.
+Even though virus experts in the EU have played down the immediate danger, Italy made coronavirus tests mandatory for all airline passengers arriving from China.
 More than 50% of people screened upon arrival at Milan’s Malpensa airport in recent days tested positive for the virus.

 Italian Premier Giorgia Meloni on Thursday increased pressure on the EU to join Italy’s approach.
 She said requiring COVID tests of all passengers from China “is only effective if it is taken at the European level,’’ noting that many arrive in Italy on connecting flights through other European countries.

+Considering the reluctance from several EU nations and experts, the EU’s health security committee said in a statement after meeting Thursday that “we need to act jointly and will continue our discussions.”

-In Germany, however, the government had a different position.
-“There is “no indication that a more dangerous variant has developed in this outbreak in China … which would bring corresponding travel restrictions,” Health Ministry spokesman Sebastian Guelde said.
+Holding off was certainly something Germany wanted.
+“There is no indication that a more dangerous variant has developed in this outbreak in China … which would bring corresponding travel restrictions,” Health Ministry spokesman Sebastian Guelde said.

 A coordinated EU approach is necessary since almost all EU member nations are part of Europe’s visa-free Schengen Area.
 The unrestricted travel means that testing in one nation would not be very effective since travelers from China could enter from another EU nation and spread the virus.